 It’s helpful to get there early to make sure you get through security in a timely manner so you don’t miss any of the tennis matches.
 This isn’t like the US Open or French Open where you can watch non-stop tennis all day.

 Only small bags are allowed into the arena.
 You can’t bring in any outside food or drink.
 This includes water bottles or refillable water bottles.
-If you have been shopping at the ICON Outlets located around the O2 Arena, you can check your purchases at the ICON Bag Drop.
-It’s a complimentary service that will allow you to pick up your bags after the day’s matches are over.

 There aren’t any sit-down restaurants, but you can bring food from the vendors directly to your seats.